aenglert42/make-42-webserv-great-again/README.md

 # make-42-webserv-great-again
-A guide on how to manually test your "42 Coding School" project "webserv" (October 2022) and beta version of an automated tester.
+A guide on how to manually test your "42 Coding School" project "webserv" (October 2022) and a beta version of an automated tester.
 </br>

 ## Table of contents